 When will the 2023 Toyota Crown be available?

-The new 2023 Toyota Crown will likely be available in late 2022 at Toyota dealerships throughout the U.S. and in various international markets.
+The new 2023 Toyota Crown will be available in early 2023 at Toyota dealerships throughout the U.S. and in various international markets.
+Also, prospective customers can now build the Crown on the Toyota site.
 The Crown offers a choice of three trims: XLE, Limited, and Platinum.
-For the pre-order/reservation information for the Crown, stay tuned.

 How much is the 2023 Toyota Crown?

 The starting price of the 2023 Toyota Crown sedan is $39,950 MSRP for the XLE trim, $45,550 for the Limited trim, and $52,350 MSRP for the Platinum trim.
 Compared to the outgoing 2022 Avalon, which starts at $36,825 MSRP, the Crown costs more.